 Fitting them inside your ear requires you to push the speaker grille all the way inside the ear while the charging contacts sit in the upper part of the outer ear.
 When properly aligned, the Buds should be a near perfect fit - sealing the ear with a snug grip.

-But even if they fit properly, there’s another problem: these buds come with an IPX2 water resistant rating which means they’re only good for slightly sweaty workouts or a light drizzle.
-Take them outside when it’s pouring, snowing or with you to the beach and, well, that could be the end of them.
+But even if they fit properly, there’s another problem: these buds come with an IPX2 water resistant rating, which means they’re only good for slightly sweaty workouts or a light drizzle.

 Each of the buds also have touch sensors that can register a single, double, or triple tap that serves the expected actions of playing/pausing, as well as skipping tracks backwards/forwards.
 A tap and hold action is also available and is customizable for each bud separately - you can set it to increase/decrease the volume, launch Bixby or Spotify.
 Bixby obviously only works on Samsung phones and Spotify can only be launched on Android phones.